-The system draws on diverse supply sources, transports water across a large part of the State and distributes water in six counties, where member agencies or their retail sub-agencies serve an estimated 18.8 million people.
+The system draws on diverse supply sources, transports water across a large part of the State and distributes water in six counties, where member agencies or their retail sub-agencies serve an estimated 19 million people.
 The CRA and the California Aqueduct of the SWP convey imported water into the Metropolitan service area.
 This water is then delivered to Metropolitan's member agencies via a regional network of canals, pipelines, and appurtenant facilities, which constitute the Distribution System.
 Supply, treatment, and storage facilities augment the Distribution System.
 The system is an interconnected regional conveyance and distribution system with the ability to deliver supplies from each of the SWP, the CRA, and its storage portfolio throughout its vast and diverse service area to almost every member agency.
 This flexibility derives from the capital facilities and provides local and system-wide benefits to all member agencies, as the facilities directly contribute to the reliable delivery of water supplies throughout Metropolitan's service area.

 As the 2007 Integrated Area Study (IAS) emphasized, regional system flexibility is a key component of overall reliability.
+Today, system flexibility continues to be essential to the availability of Metropolitan's services.
 Metropolitan must maintain operational flexibility-the ability to respond to short-term changes in regional water supply, water quality, treatment requirements, and member agency demands.
 Metropolitan must maintain delivery flexibility-the ability to maintain partial to full water supply deliveries during planned and unplanned facility outages.
 Metropolitan is also required by state statute to serve as large an area as is determined to be reasonable and practical with SWP water; and where a blend of water sources is served, to have the objective to the extent determined to be reasonable and practical, that at least 50 percent of the blend be SWP water.
 (MWD Act, Sec.
 136.)